tryscer/flock/flock-music.md

 ​	“You son of a bitch!”
 ​	“Is that Edwardo or am I trippin’?”
 ​	“Boy, you have some nerve!”
-​	“Alright everybody alright, relax won’t ya?
+​	“Alright, everybody alright, relax won’t ya?
 I missed you guys too.”
 He hugs the pretty lady who’s standing there, saying nothing.
 She hugs him back but continues not to talk.
 Then Besame Mucho hugs him again.
 Then they all hug and pat him on the shoulder.
 ​	“Ah,” says Eddie, “these are Alice and her friends.
 These unwitting sages, Alice most of all, informed me you sons of bitches have finally broke loose.”
-​	“Then you have done us a great service,” says a man in a deep foreign accent.
+​	“Then you have done us a great service,” says another man in a deep foreign accent.
 He has his hand around Eddie’s shoulder.
 I’ve never seen a man dress like that, a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple embroideries.
 His cap is made from the same cloth.
 ​	“And these,” says Eddie, “are some of my old friends.
 I don’t want to scare you, Alice, but some of these people are actual, factual members of the Steam Pillars”.
 ​	I look at them: Eddie, Besame Mucho, the foreign man, the pretty woman — small, voluptuous, with short curly hair and big earrings, looking like a down-to-Earth Dorothy Dandridge; and an older-looking man in a brown shirt, with a wide smile and thick, thick hair.
 ​	“What do musicians look like?”
 I ask.
 They laugh.